Liverpool City Tramways

 An early photograph has also survived on an LCT tramwayman in a greatcoat (see below), which bears an employee number prefixed by a 'D'; whilst this may have stood for 'Driver', there is a possibility that it was a depot designation.

-Caps were initially in a kepi-style with a glossy peak and bore a large badge consisting of a garter — containing the words 'City Tramways' — around a Liver Bird, all surrounded by an elaborate wreath (see below).
-This brass badge exists in two forms , one with the liver bird on a brass background (within the garter), and the other with the background (within the garter) voided.
+Although most photographs indicate the the early caps were of the drooping-peak type, some appear to show kepi-style caps; both types bore a large badge consisting of a garter — containing the words 'CITY TRAMWAYS' — around a Liver Bird, all surrounded by an elaborate wreath (see below).
+This brass badge exists in two forms, one with the liver bird on a brass background (within the garter), and the other with the background (within the garter) voided.
 Where the badge can be discerned on surviving photographs, all without exception are of the voided variety; it therefore seems likely that the 'closed-back' versions (most of which are in pristine condition, though not all) were only used for a very short time.
 Examples of the voided cap badge also exist in a very light-coloured nickel, which looks superficially like silver; these are much rarer than their brass counterparts, as indeed are nickel buttons, suggesting that they were either only used for a short time, or more likely, that they were used for a specific, possibly senior grade.

 Conductors, horsecar drivers and motormen all wore a round badge on the left breast of their coats/jackets, almost certainly a municipal licence; this was noticeably smaller than the licence worn during the company days (see link).
 Conductors also wore a leather waist belt with a brass rectangular buckle; this bore a round device incorporating the Liver Bird.

-In May 1904, a change was made to the style of the uniforms — motormen and conductors were now issued with double-breasted, 'lancer-style' tunics with red piping, two rows of five buttons, epaulettes (with button fastening) and upright collars.
-The upright collars now carried a one-piece employee number on the bearer's left-hand side and a one-piece 'LCT' badge on the right-hand side, whilst the epaulettes carried a small 'Liver Bird' badge (all were probably brass to match the buttons).
+In May 1904, a change was made to the style of the uniforms — motormen and conductors were now issued with double-breasted, lancer-style tunics with red piping, five pairs of buttons (narrowing from top to bottom), epaulettes (with button fastening) and stand-up collars.
+The collars now carried a one-piece employee number on the bearer's left-hand side and a one-piece 'LCT' badge on the right-hand side, whilst the epaulettes carried a small 'Liver Bird' badge (all were probably brass to match the buttons).
 Jackets for both motormen and conductors had no outside pockets, as staff were forbidden to put their hands into any pockets their garments may possess!
 Licence badges appear to have been dispensed with at the same time, probably because they were rendered redundant by the introduction of employee numbers on the collars of the jackets and the greatcoats.
-Around the same time, or possibly shortly beforehand, a more contemporary military style of cap was introduced, which had a tensioned crown (top) and a glossy peak; these caps continued to carry the same large cap badge as the kepis they replaced.
+Around the same time, or possibly shortly beforehand, a more contemporary peaked cap was introduced, which had a tensioned crown (top) and a glossy peak; these caps continued to carry the same large cap badge as the drooping-peak caps they replaced.

 Conductors' tunics also had two eyelets on the bearer's right-hand side at waist level, which matched up with two hooks on a belt worn under the jacket; these hooks went through the eyelets to secure the cash bag.
 Later on, the cash bag was attached to an over-the-shoulder strap.
 My thanks to Ron Martin for this information.

-Following the creation of Liverpool Passenger Transport Board on 10th November 1934, a further change was made to the style of the uniforms, this time to a more modern double-breasted design with two rows of four buttons, lapels (with two buttons) and epaulettes (with button fastening, and possibly carrying Liver Bird badges); the lapels do not appear to have carried any badges initially, with the employee number (a one-piece badge) being moved to the left breast.
+Following the creation of Liverpool Passenger Transport Board on 10th November 1934, a further change was made to the style of the uniforms, this time to a more modern double-breasted design with four pairs of buttons, lapels (with two buttons) and epaulettes (with button fastening, and possibly carrying Liver Bird badges); the lapels do not appear to have carried any badges initially, with the employee number (a one-piece badge) being moved to the left breast.
 The uniforms were apparently black with red piping.
-The cap badge was also changed at this time to reflect the formation of the LCPT — the badge comprised the arms of Liverpool surrounded by a garter containing the title: "Corporation Passenger Transport".
+The cap badge was also changed at this time to reflect the formation of the LCPT — the badge comprised the arms of Liverpool surrounded by a garter containing the title: 'CORPORATION PASSENGER TRANSPORT'.
 Examples exist in both nickel, chrome and gilt.
-It seems likely that the first issues were in nickel, eventually being superseded by chrome, probably in the late 1930s or early 1940s.
+It seems likely that the first issues were in nickel, this eventually being superseded by chrome, probably in the late 1930s or early 1940s.
 The purpose of the gilt badges is currently unclear.

-In July 1953, the LCPT introduced new caps, still military in style with a glossy peak, but now soft-topped and bearing a new chrome cap badge; the latter comprised a Liver Bird and an employee number, all within a triangular surround (see below).
+In July 1953, the LCPT introduced new caps, still peaked, but now soft-topped (without a tensioning wire?) and bearing a new chrome cap badge; the latter comprised a Liver Bird and an employee number, all within a triangular surround (see below).
 This badge also exists in gilt and in chrome, but with 'LCPT' instead of an employee number; these versions were worn by the LCPT band (my thanks to Dave Wilkinson for this information).

 Good conduct ('merit') was reflected by the addition of stripes on the cuffs of recipient's jacket sleeves.

-Staff were also issued with long, double-breasted greatcoats with two rows of five buttons and high, fold-over collars.
-In the early horse-drawn era, the buttons appear to have narrowed slightly from top to bottom ('lancer-style), and the garments appear not to have carried any insignia.
-At some point, probably in the early Edwardian era, the style of the greatcoats was altered; although still double-breasted, they now had parallel buttons, epaulettes and upright collars; the latter carried an employee number on the bearer's left-hand side (in individual brass numerals) and system initials on the right-hand side, again in individual letters.
+Staff were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars.
+In the early horse-drawn era, the buttons appear to have narrowed slightly from top to bottom (lancer-style), and the garments appear not to have carried any insignia.
+At some point, probably in the early Edwardian era, the style of the greatcoats was altered; although still double-breasted, they now had parallel button, epaulettes and stand-up collars; the latter carried an employee number on the bearer's left-hand side (in individual brass numerals) and system initials on the right-hand side, again in individual letters.
 Although photographic evidence is elusive, it seems highly likely that the collar insignia were changed to one-piece construction at the same time as the main 1904 uniform change.
 In later decades, it is likely that further changes were made to the general style and insignia of the greatcoats, but photographic proof of this remains elusive.

 At various times, the LCT also employed the services of Points Boys and Trolley Boys, the former being quite numerous until the advent of electric points in 1914, whilst the latter were only taken on in 1920 (a total of 30 individuals on city services) though by 1925 no more were being taken on.
 It is currently unclear what uniform these grades wore.